 - 1/4 cup sliced black olives

 Make the sour cream sauce beginning with a chicken velouté sauce.
-Melt the butter in a heavy, light colored saucepan if you have one.
+Melt 3 tablespoons butter in a heavy saucepan.
 Add the flour and stir the roux for 1 minute to get rid of the raw flour taste.
 Slowly whisk in half of the broth and once it’s smooth you can add all the rest more quickly.
 When the chicken velouté sauce has thickened, stir in the sour cream and a 1/2 cup jack cheese.

 For the vegetable topping.
 Heat the skillet.
 Add the 2 tablespoons butter.
 Add the corn and peppers.
 Sauté for 5 minutes.